vincentoleary/My-Resume/README.md

 __Drexel Community Scholar for After-School Learning__
 Lindy Center for Civic Engagement, Drexel University, Philadelphia, PA, June 2016 - June 2017
 + Directed and trained a team of Drexel student volunteers to deliver an after-school STEM activity for 30+ students in 3rd and 4th grade for 5 hours per week

-__Contributing Instructor__
-Drexel University: College of Arts and Science Philadelphia, PA, 2014 - 2015
-+ Authored curriculum and co-led instruction for a community-based course exploring climate change impacts on cities, empowering 18 students to analyze environmental challenges and solutions.

 __Zoo Educator__
 Oglebay Good Zoo Wheeling, WV, 2008 - 2013